PhD position: Multicentre pre-training of ICU foundation models

 What we are looking for

-• MSc in computer science, statistics, or a related quantitative field
+• MSc in computer science, statistics, mathematics, data science, or related field

-• Proficiency in Python and experience with PyTorch, TensorFlow, or JAX
+• Strong Python skills and experience with PyTorch, JAX, TensorFlow, or similar

-• Demonstrated ability to complete technical projects (thesis, publication, or GitHub repo)
+• Demonstrated ability to complete a machine learning or data science project

-• Familiarity with clinical data is helpful but not required
+Experience with clinical data, federated learning, or data privacy is helpful but not required.

 What we offer